-To shift and heal the mindset of our youth through unity and community bridge-building, one sewing stitch at a time.
+To shift and heal the mindset of our youth and adults through unity and community bridge-building, one sewing stitch at a time.

 Board of Directors: